 As identified by the Permittee in its Trash Reduction Implementation Plan, there are non-Priority Land Use areas within the City that generate significant levels of trash and fall outside of the Priority Land Uses.
-The Central Coast Water Board designates the areas identified by the Permittee in the Trash Reduction Implementation Plan as, "schools, areas with 'High' or 'Very High' trash results during baseline trash visual assessments, and any other areas known to be susceptible to trash generation,"69 as designated land use areas.
-Some of these areas designated by the Permittee do not
+The Central Coast Water Board designates the areas identified by the Permittee in the Trash Reduction Implementation Plan as, "schools, areas with 'High' or 'Very High' trash results during baseline trash visual assessments, and any other areas known to be susceptible to trash generation,"68 as designated land use areas.
+Some of these areas designated by the Permittee do not meet the Priority Land Use criteria outlined in the Trash Amendments, but are high trash generating areas according to the Permittee.
+Therefore, Central Coast Water Board has determined through this Order that these areas are designated land use areas.
+The Permittee must include these areas in its Trash Management Implementation Plan and identify them on jurisdictional maps required by this Order.
+This Order also designates transient camps (pursuant to mapped areas in Provision G - Information Management

-68 "Trash Reduction Implementation Plan, Phase I (2019-2022) for the City of Salinas," (January 2019) Trash Reduction Implementation Plan), submitted on January 1, 2019, p.
-42.
+66 "Trash Reduction Implementation Plan, Phase I (2019-2022) for the City of Salinas," (January 2019 Trash Reduction Implementation Plan), submitted on January 1, 2019, pp. 2-3.